nirlotan/SocialVec/README.md

 # SocialVec

-SocialVec is a general framework of Social Embeddings for eliciting social world knowledge from social networks, which was developed by Nir Lotan and Dr. Einat Minkov as part of their research, available here: url to be added.
+SocialVec is a general framework of Social Embeddings for eliciting social world knowledge from social networks, which was developed by Nir Lotan and Dr. Einat Minkov as part of their research, available here: https://arxiv.org/abs/2111.03514

 The repository provides several artifacts and demonstrations of SocialVec: